pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 __pdjr-skplugin-alarm-manager__ implements a centralised mechanism for the management of alarm conditions in Signal K which arise when key values enter alarm zones defined by key metadata.
-The plugin provides four distinct services.
+The plugin provides three distinct services.

 Firstly, it reponds to the requirements of the Signal K specification by issuing alarm notifications: thus, a value on '*key*' will raise a